-Aperture FG

-FG Specialization Mandatory/Optional for SLS Configurations of the Service: Mandatory.

-Service Able to Use Future Specializations?
-Yes.

-Current/Planned Specialization Used by the Service: RF Aperture.

-SAP Port Used: Return Modulated Waveform (Aperture FG essential port).

-Return Physical Channel Reception FG

-FG Specialization Mandatory/Optional for SLS Configurations of the Service: Mandatory.

-Service Able to Use Future Specializations?
-Yes.

-Current/Planned Specialization Used by the Service:.
-CCSDS 401 Return Physical Channel Reception.

-SAP Port Used: Analog Waveform (Return Physical Channel Reception FG essential port).

-Accessor Port Used: Return Modulated Waveform (Return Physical Channel Reception FG essential port).

-SLS Radio Metric Data Production FG

-FG Specialization Mandatory/Optional for SLS Configurations of the Service: Mandatory

-Service Able to Use Future Specializations?
-No.

-Current/Planned Specialization Used by the Service: Delta-DOR Data Collection.

-Accessor Port Used: Analog Waveform (Delta-DOR Data Collection specialization).

-NOTE - There are no SAP ports for the Delta-DOR Data Collection specialization in the SLS configuration, which is a terminal FG of the data flow on the user side in the ESLT.

-Service Mappings to Functional Groups And Functional Group Specializations for the Retrieval Configuration
+Service Mappings to Abstract Service Components And Service Components for the Retrieval Configuration

 Section 2.1 identifies the IOAG services for which the production and provision functions are fully or partially supported in Retrieval configurations.
-This section maps those production and provision functions to the abstract Functional Groups and the current Functional Group specializations that contain the Functional Resources that represent those functions.
+This section maps those production and provision functions to the ASCs and the current SCs that contain the Functional Resources that represent those functions.

-Figure 4-1 illustrates the SCCS Functional Groups that are used in the Retrieval configuration.
+Figure 4-1 illustrates the ASCs that are used in the Retrieval configuration.

-Figure 4-2 illustrates the connectivity among the FG specializations that are used in the Retrieval configuration.
-This figure represents the template of FG specializations from which individual Retrieval Service Agreements and Retrieval Configuration Profiles are derived.
+Figure 4-2 illustrates the connectivity among the SCs that are used in the Retrieval configuration.
+This figure represents the template of SCs from which individual Retrieval Service Agreements and Retrieval Configuration Profiles are derived.

 NOTE- The term “Retrieval Service Agreement” is used to refer to the section of a Service Agreement that deals with the description of capabilities to be provided during the execution of Retrieval Service Packages.
 Similarly, the term “Retrieval Configuration Profiles” is used to describe the types of Configuration Profiles that are used in Retrieval Service Packages.

-Table 4-1 summarizes the Functional Groups that are used by the Retrieval configuration of each of the appropriate IOAG Service Catalog #1 services.
+Table 4-1 summarizes the ASCs that are used by the Retrieval configuration of each of the appropriate IOAG Service Catalog #1 services.

-The following subsections map each of the IOAG Service Catalog #1 services to the FG specializations that participate in the production and/or provision of that service in the Retrieval configuration.
-For each service, each FG that is associated with that service and the existing FG specialization(s) that apply are identified.
+The following subsections map each of the IOAG Service Catalog #1 services to the SCs that participate in the production and/or provision of that service in the Retrieval configuration.
+For each service, each ASC that is associated with that service and the existing SC(s) that apply are identified.
 Any constraints with respect to specific specializations are noted, and the specific service access points used in the configuration of that service are identified.

-Figure 4-1: SCCS Functional Groups Used in Retrieval Configurations
+Figure 4-1: Abstract Service Components Used in Retrieval Configurations

-Figure 4-2: Connectivity of Functional Group Specializations in Retrieval Configurations
+Figure 4-2: Connectivity of Service Components in Retrieval Configurations

-Table 4-1: Functional Groups Used in the Retrieval Configurations of the IOAG Services
+Table 4-1: Abstract Service Components Used in the Retrieval Configurations of the IOAG Services

 Return Data Delivery Services